mark-me/mark-me.github.io/_pages/snippets-and-tips/importing-exporting.md

 * _read_delim_ - generic function for delimited files, which gives you most control.
 * _read_fwf_ - fixed width files

+The 'graceful' failing is very useful: it gives me a good way to debug importing, which is a problem that always seems to hount me.
+Next to the imported data, the returned tibble also contains data about the guessed column types and the problems it encountered during processing.
+It stores this data in attributes.

 # Excel